GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 Alternatively, you can use one of the VS Code shortcuts.
 In the body of the `index.html` file:

-* type `html` and select html:5 from the dropdown (_see image below_)
+* type `html` and select `html:5` from the dropdown (_see image below_)
-* type `!` and then press enter

 ![image](assets/add-boilerplate-to-html.gif)

-One of the benefits of using VS Code adopts a common user interface and layout of an `explorer` on the left, showing all of the files and folders you have access to, and an `editor` on the right, showing the content of the files you have opened.
+One of the benefits of using VS Code is that it adopts a common user interface and layout of an `explorer` on the left, showing all of the files and folders you have access to, and an `editor` on the right, showing the content of the files you have opened.
 In the sidebar, you should see the list of open editors.
 Currently, `index.html` is the only open file so that is the only one listed.
 Below the open editors tab is your [workspace](https://code.visualstudio.com/docs/editor/workspaces), in this case its called `weather-widget`.
 In most cases, you will have a single folder opened as the workspace.
+However, as your projects become more complex, there will be  multiple opened editors and workspaces.

+Read [this documentation](https://code.visualstudio.com/docs/getstarted/userinterface) on the layout of the VS Code user interface.

 ### Start with the basic layout of the page